pycontribs/ruyaml/README.rst

 .. should insert NEXT: at the beginning of line for next key

+0.15.13 (2017-06-24):
+  - suppress duplicate key warning on mappings with merge keys (reported by Cameron Sweeney)

 0.15.12 (2017-06-24):
   - remove fatal dependency of setup.py on wheel package (reported by Cameron Sweeney)